-This report provides the first assessment of the regional conservation status of amphibians in Otago.
-Standardised methodology was followed to assess the regional threat status of amphibian taxa in the Otago region.
+This report is an update of the regional conservation status of amphibians in the Otago Region and supersedes an earlier version from 2024.
+Standardised methodology was followed to assess the regional threat status of amphibian taxa in Otago.
 Two amphibian taxa were assessed as Regionally Introduced and Naturalised (brown tree frog, Litoria ewingii, and southern tree frog, Ranoidea raniformis).
 An additional taxon was identified as Regionally Extirpated (Markham's frog, Leiopelma markhami).